PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-12 07:10:55
+Last updated: 2024-04-12 07:11:29
-Random Quote: Honey, don't you think the little rocks would hurt your nose, if you're trying to snort crack?
-I think you mean coke. - Piper Chapman
+Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker